Reactivation Employment Permit

 Applying for a Reactivation Employment Permit

-Either an employer or an employee can apply for a renewal using the Employment Permits Online System (EPOS) 16 weeks before the expiry of the permit.
+An employer or an employee can apply to renew the Reactivation Employment Permit using the Employment Permits Online System (EPOS) 16 weeks before the expiry of the existing permit.

 When you are issued with your Reactivation Employment Permit you need to register with the Burgh Quay Registration Office (if living in Dublin) or the regional registration office or the local Garda District Headquarters (if living outside Dublin).
 You must do this to get permission to remain in the State as an employee.
 It is important to do this as otherwise you will not have the correct immigration status.